CalARVRCourse/hw2-simulated-ar-fa24/README.md

 ![image6.png](/Instructions/image6.png)

 To make it easy for us to call different functions for each button we will create an abstract class which each button will inherit from.
-In the project window at the bottom of the screen, Right Click->Create->C# Script and name it OnTouch3D.
+In the project window at the bottom of the screen, `Right Click->Create->C# Script` and name it "OnTouch3D".
 All you need to place in this script is:

 ```C++
 public interface OnTouch3D